ouhouhsami/django-select2light/README.md

 To go further (shared ideas)
 ============================

-* We should considere replace Select2 with a custom HTML5 datalist implementation
+* considere replace Select2 with a custom HTML5 datalist implementation
-* We should be RestAPI agnostic, try to work with any of the Django Rest Framework mentioned above
+* be Rest framework agnostic, try to work with any of the Django Rest Framework mentioned above
-* We should add Travis CI as continuous integration service.
+* add Travis CI as continuous integration service
+* add admin integration examples

 Changelog